 specialized expertise.
 Becoming certified in management consulting requires proper education experience and

-and control functions.
-Cost accounting is a process of collecting, analyzing, summarizing and evaluating
+in their management and control functions.
+Cost accounting is a process of collecting, analyzing,

-information that management needs to control current operations and plan for the future.
-Certification in
+the detailed cost information that management needs to control current operations and plan for the future.